benbrehaut/front-end-setup/README.md

     <img alt="Twitter: BenBrehaut" src="https://img.shields.io/twitter/follow/BenBrehaut.svg?style=social" target="_blank" />
 </a>

 > Gulp file starter that can be used on any sort of project.
-It comes built with Scss, Babel, SVG icon creation, Image minification and BrowserSync.
+It comes built with Scss, Critical CSS generation, Babel to allow use of ES6 or new standards of JavaScript, SVG icon creation, Image minification and BrowserSync.

 ## Prerequisites
 - npm >= 5.0.0